Our high profile supporters

 A key aim of our strategy is raising awareness across the board of researchers, policy makers and the general public, thereby driving change towards defeating brain tumours.
 We could not achieve this without the continued endorsement of our high-profile supporters who work alongside our campaigns, initiatives, our reports and our research.

-Sian, an award-winning stage and BBC star, is running the 2019 London Marathon for us to support the work we do and in memory of her wonderful brother Llŷr, who sadly died from a brain tumour in January.
+Sian, an award-winning stage and BBC star, ran the 2019 London Marathon for us to support the work we do and in memory of her wonderful brother Llŷr, who sadly died from a brain tumour in January.

 “My brother Llŷr lived with a brain tumour for 14 years and fought a brave fight every day.
 When we were told in the summer of 2018 that there was no more that could be done for him, I decided I wanted to do something to help the countless other families dealing with this terrible disease.